 We ask all guests to keep any of their medication with them during the transfers as you may be separated from your main bags for some time (possibly hours).
 We also request hand luggage is limited to a day pack/handbag, camera, raincoat and your medication.

 We recommend all our guests reconfirm 48 hours prior to departure and provide details of where you will be staying the night prior to departure, confirm your pickup point and departure time.

 Breakfast, lunch and dinner are all included in the price of your trip.
 Complimentary tea and coffee is available throughout the cruise.
-We have an licensed bar on board the Milford Wanderer and these drinks are available for purchase on-board.
+We have an licensed bar on board the Milford Wanderer and these drinks are available for purchase.

-We set up an account for you for the duration of your cruise and we accept cash, cheque or credit card payments.
+We set up an account for you for the duration of your cruise and we accept NZD cash or credit card payments.

 We strongly prefer our guests to limit their luggage to 1 soft sided suitcase or backpack and 1 day pack (ie small backpack or handbag).
 Luggage is especially restricted for helicopter transfers.

 Nearer the departure date, we will provide a detailed list of “what to bring”.
 However, we recommend our guests to bring gumboots / waterproof boots for onshore activities as it is often muddy on land and guest have to step into sea surge when going ashore.